owncloud/ocis/changelog/unreleased/enhancement-add-imprint-privacy-url-config.md

-Enhancement: Add companion URL config
+Enhancement: Add imprint and privacy url config

 Introduce a config to set the imprint and privacy url via `WEB_OPTION_IMPRINT_URL` and `WEB_OPTION_PRIVACY_URL`.